AmericanPresidentJimmyCarter/yasd-discord-bot/README.md

 python bot.py YOUR_DISCORD_BOT_TOKEN -g YOUR_GUILD_ID
 ```

+**LOW VRAM GPU USERS**: You can disable the other samplers showing up, which do nothing, by adding the flag `--optimized-sd` to the above command.

 **Be sure you have the "Message Content Intent" flag set to be on in your bot settings!**

 Where YOUR_DISCORD_BOT_TOKEN is your [token](https://discordpy.readthedocs.io/en/stable/discord.html) and YOUR_GUILD_ID is the integer ID for your server (right click on the server name, then click "Copy ID").
 Supplying the guild ID is optional, but it will result in the slash commands being available to your server almost instantly.
 Once the bot is connected, you can read about how to use it with `>help`.